Chicone/backup_wine_analysis/docs/_sources/README.md.txt

-> 📦 **Note:** You are on the `wine-analysis-package` branch, which contains the most accessible and minimal version of the GC-MS Wine Analysis tools.
-It is intended for testing and basic usage.
+> 📦 **Note:** This documentation refers to the `wine-analysis-package` branch, which contains the most accessible and minimal version of the GC-MS Wine Analysis tools.
+> It is intended for testing and basic usage.
 > Other branches may contain experimental or extended versions

-# Wine Analysis Library Documentation
+# General Documentation

 Welcome to the **Wine Analysis Library** documentation!